c0ded00d1e12/ecen224/_labs/getting-started.md

     <figure class="image mx-auto" style="max-width: 750px">
       <img src="{% link assets/getting-started/assembly/step_11_bent %}" alt="Bent ribbon cable">
     </figure>
 12. In this lab, you were also given a 3D printed enclosure for your Pi Z2W kit.
-Every final system comes with its proper enclosure.
-Make sure you pick colors that are fun for you!
     <!-- Import maps polyfill -->
     <!-- Remove this when import maps will be widely supported -->
     <script async src="https://unpkg.com/es-module-shims@1.3.6/dist/es-module-shims.js"></script>